-"It was very close," Boston defenseman Zdeno Chara said.
+"It was very close," Boston captain Zdeno Chara said.
 "We shouldn't be disappointed in what we did this season.
 We just came up short."

 Hendricks scored midway through the first period, and Seguin tied it in the second.
-It stayed that way through a scoreless third, with Washington killing off a penalty in the final 3 minutes to send the game into overtime.
+It stayed that way through the third, with Washington killing off a penalty in the final 3 minutes to send the game into overtime.

 Patrice Bergeron had a chance to win it in the first minute of the extra period, but he couldn't get off a solid shot from Holtby's right.
 Two minutes later, the Capitals broke into the Boston zone with former Bruin Mike Knuble leading a 2-on-1.